 What’s more, experienced Virtual Assistants strive for specializations such as:

-Now stay with us because, in the following subsections, we’re going to show you how mastering particular expert skills can raise any VA’s income above the average.
+Now stay with us as we show you how mastering particular expert skills can raise any VA’s income above the average.

 Expert Virtual Assistants with Advanced Skills Earn the Highest Salary